RebelToolbox/RebelDocumentation/tutorials/3d/environment_and_post_processing.rst

 *This feature is only available when using the GLES3 backend.*

-Even though, in most cases, lighting and texturing are heavily artist controlled, Godot supports a simple high dynamic range implementation with the auto exposure mechanism.
+Even though, in most cases, lighting and texturing are heavily artist controlled, Rebel Engine supports a simple high dynamic range implementation with the auto exposure mechanism.
 This is generally used for the sake of realism when combining interior areas with low light and outdoors.
 Auto exposure simulates the camera (or eye) in an effort to adapt between light and dark locations and their